SepiolSam/hello-world/README.md

 Hi ET !

 Sepiol Sam here, I'm from Belgium.
-I'm here for learning and progress.
+I'm here for learning and to progress.